CS486 - Senior Design

 Office and email: Engineering 259, Eck.Doerry@nau.edu

-Faculty Mentors and Co-Coordinators: Dr. Dan Li, Dr. Dieter Otte, Dr. James Palmer, Dr. Kefei Wang
+Faculty Mentors: Dr. Maggie Hamill, Dr. Dieter Otte, Dr. James Palmer, Dr. John Goergas, Steve Jacobs

 Course Stucture and Evaluation Methods

+This course is the second of the two-semester Capstone sequence for the BS in Computer Science program; it follows on the preparatory CS476 Requirements Engineering course in the Fall term.
 The structure of this course will be unlike most other courses that you've taken.
 A major objective of the Design Sequence is to wean you from the academic environment, where others schedule your time and efforts, and accustom you to a modern corporate teaming environment, where responsibility for getting things done rests on the team and the individuals in it.
 We will only occasionally meet as a class for Design Review presentations (mandatory).
-Instead, we will schedule times for each team to meet with me individually on a weekly basis to review project progress and set goals.
-I will take an advisory role on your team as "project coordinator" --- think of me not as the project manager (that role is handled by team leader), but as the division director to whom you, as a project team, must report regularly.
-This will allow me to gain some insight into team performance, dynamics, and effort invested by individuals.
+Instead, each team will be assigned a mentor from among the CS programs faculty; teams will meet with their faculty mentor individually on a weekly basis to review project progress and set goals.
+Faculty mentors will take an advisory role on your team as "project coordinator" --- think of them not as the project manager (that role is handled by team leader), but as the division director to whom you, as a project team, must report regularly.
+This arrangement allows faculty team mentors to gain some insight into team performance, dynamics, and effort invested by individuals.

 Of course, CS 486 is still a for-credit class and must have a basis for grade.
-I will assign deliverables to hand in along the way for me to evaluate; a large portion of the evaluation will fall on the final outcomes of the course: the Capstone presentations and write-ups delivered at that time.
+Team mentors will assign deliverables to hand in along the way evaluation, with timing and nature of the deliverables determined in some part by the nature of the specific project being tackled.
+A large portion of the evaluation will fall on the final outcomes of the course: the Capstone presentations and write-ups delivered at that time.
 Specifically, the following are the relevant elements of your final grade:

 • Written deliverables (all documents and Final Report) = 45 %